vijaypatha/ai-nudge/spec.md

 - **Perceive Layer Integration:** Content resources are part of the Perceive layer that feeds into the AI reasoning engine
 - **Personalized Messaging:** AI generates personalized messages for sharing content with matched clients
 - **Multi-Vertical Support:** Content resources work across all business verticals (real estate, therapy, consulting, etc.)
-- **Usage Tracking:** System tracks content usage and engagement metrics
+- **Usage Tracking:** System tracks which content resources are shared and their engagement rates
 - **Content Categories:** Flexible categorization system for organizing content by topic and relevance
 - **Client Matching Logic:**
   - Matches clients based on user tags and AI tags